quintanillagreg2/ASTR-9B/README.md

 # ASTR-9B
-Introduction to Astrophysics Research UCSC.
+Introduction to Astrophysics Research at UCSC Github repository.
 Created by Gregory Quintanilla, first-year